A local's guide to food and drink in Latvia

 Rye bread pudding

 With the Baltic Sea on our doorstep, several large rivers snaking their way through the country and countless lakes peppered across the land, there’s an abundance of fish in Latvia.
 Fishermen in villages along the Baltic Sea coast have been hot- or cold-smoking their catch of the day for centuries.
 Particular attention is paid to the wood used to create the smoke as it has a big impact on flavour – most popular types include alder, birch and maple.
+If you don't venture further than the capital Riga, a trip to the Riga Central Market is essential to bag one of these beauties.

 Grey peas with speck